skyscrapers/puppet-drush/README.md

     include drush

-You can specify the command name you want to get, and the target directory (aka where to install Composer):
+You can specify the command name you want to get, and the target directory (aka where to install Drush):

     class { 'drush':
       command_name => 'drush',
       target_dir   => '/usr/local/bin'
     }

-You can specify a particular `user` that will be the owner of the Composer
+You can specify a particular `user` that will be the owner of the Drush
 executable:

     class { 'drush':